About the project

 ERC research group on course of lectures in USA und Canada, 2015:

 11 November 2015 in Montreal

 Volker Hess: The Paper Machine of Clinical Research in the Early-20th Century – Social Studies of Medicine Seminar, McGill University, Montreal

 Volker Hess: Thinking in Cases.
 Writing as Practice in Early Modern Medicine, Colloquium of the UCLA History of Science, Medicine, and Technology

 Andrew Mendelsohn: Learning in Public: Physicians, Barber-Surgeons, Lawyers, Housewives, Councilors, Neighbors in Early Modern German Communities.
 CMEMS Workshop: The Long Durée.
 Time, Rythm, and the Pace of the Premodern Experience.
 Stanford University, Center for Medieval and Early Modern Studies

 ERC Paper technology at the HSS Meeting 2015 (History of Science Society)

 Roundtable: Worlds on Paper: How Do They Matter for History of Science?, Andrew Mendelsohn (Organizer), Alix Cooper (State University of New York – Stony Brook), Staffan Müller-Wille (University of Exeter), Ann Blair (Harvard University), Volker Hess

-On 5th and 6th June 2015, the workshop Specimen, Text, Image: Herbaria and Paper Technology will take place at Forschungszentrum Gotha, planned by the ERC research group [2015_Schedule for Herbaria Workshop at Gotha June 5-6].
+On 5th and 6th June 2015, the workshop Specimen, Text, Image: Herbaria and Paper Technology took place at Forschungszentrum Gotha, planned by the ERC research group [2015_Schedule for Herbaria Workshop at Gotha June 5-6].